FTarfasse/quick-perf-wiki/JVM-annotations.md

 ## @MeasureAllocation
 You can measure allocation using this annotation. <br><br>
 The measured allocation is displayed in the console. <br><br>
-The test will be executed in a specific JVM.

 ### Example
 ```java